“I came from a hospitality background and saw that 80 percent of seats in cars weren’t occupied most of the time.”

 Another perspective to look forward to is the extensive eastern coastline and several untouched regions in the Vietnam offering opportunities for Waterfront Development and with enhanced air connectivity locally and globally and the two airlines – Vietnam Airlines and Vina Jet seeking global expansion of fleet and operations, the future looks bright for the sector.
 It is further predicted that the country expects to receive up to 17-20 million international visitors and 82 million domestic visitors by 2020.
 This steady growth in both international and domestic tourism; the opening of more international- branded properties and tourist accommodation establishments.
 With over 150 new 4 star and 5 star properties in the pipeline to open by 2020, the industry offers extensive opportunity to Project Management, Investment, Architecture, Green Building, Leed Certification and Operations aspect.

-With an advent of so many opportunities, Bricsa Consulting is having their 2nd Annual Global Hotels and Resorts – a 2-day strategic business conference scheduled on 24th-25th September at GEM Center, Ho Chi Minh City, Vietnam.
+With an advent of so many opportunities, Bricsa Consulting is having their 3rd Annual Global Hotels and Resorts – a 2-day strategic business program scheduled on 23rd & 24th September, 2019 at Renaissance Riverside Hotel Saigon, Ho Chi Minh City, Vietnam.
 We will bring the relevant Ministries, Hotels And Resorts Developers, Architectures, Solution Providers and many more all under one roof where they would be presenting and discussing about the latest industry updates; also there will be knowledge sharing about the present and future trends and development in Real Estate market.

 - An insight on the development of 7 tourism zones with specific tourism products , 46 national tourist areas; 41 national tourist spots; 12 tourist cities and other key tourist spots